lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 ```

 We collect all of the transformed letters into one set of polygons by
-using an instance of the class vtkAppendPolyData .
+using an instance of the class vtkAppendPolyData.

 ``` c++
 vtkAppendPolyData *appendAll = vtkAppendPolyData::New();